everyonce/aws-lambda-zombie-workshop/0 - Prerequisites/README.md

 ![Navigating to Federated Identities Console](/Images/Cognito-Step12.png)

 13\.
 Click into the Identity Pool that has already been created for you.
 It should be named "[Your CloudFormation stack name] _ identitypool".
-On the Idenity pool dashboard, in the upper right, select **Edit identity pool**.
+Once in the Identity pool dashboard, in the upper right, select **Edit identity pool**.

 14\.
 Cognito Identity allows you to give access to both authenticated users and unauthenticated (guest) users.
 The permissions associated with these groups of users is dictated by the IAM role that you attach to these Cognito roles.
 Your Authenticated and Unauthenticated Cognito roles have already been configured for you in CloudFormation.
 The Authenticated role has been configured to give permissions to the principal (your Cognito authenticated application user) to make "execute-api:invoke" calls to the API Gateway endpoint ARNs associated with the survivor serverless app.

 * When users authenticate into the application, they become an authenticated user, and the application allows them to send chat messages to the survivor chat.

 15\.
-Click the black dropdown arrow in the section titled "Authentication providers".
+Click the black dropdown arrow to expand the section titled "Authentication providers".
 You will configure your Identity pool to allow federated access from your Identity Provider, your Cognito User Pool.
 In the "Cognito" identity provider tab, insert your **User Pool ID** and **App Client ID** into their respective text boxes from your text editor file.
 Do not delete them from the text file, you'll need these items again in a later step.

 You should have copied these from your User Pool earlier when you set it up.
 If you do not have these copied, please navigate back to your Cognito User Pool you created earlier and locate your User Pool Id and App Client ID.